jamesnulliu/PrettyLazy0/docs/How_to_Contribute_as_a_Collaborator.md

 git add .
 git commit  # or: git commit -m "<message>"
 ```

+💡**Note**:
+- Because the merging process changed local files, do not forget to commit the changes after resolving conflicts.

 ## Create a Pull Request to Merge Changes from `B` to `A`